balancer/docs/docs/concepts/pools/boosted.md

 ## Overview

-Boosted Pools bring the best of both worlds to Liquidity Providers and Swappers.
-Swappers get access to deep stablecoin liquidity with near-parity exchange rates while Liquidity Providers get their liquidity positions sent to external protocols, such as [Aave](https://aave.com/).
+Boosted Pools are actually a subclass of [Composable Stable Pools](./composable-stable.md) but deserve their own page due to their powerful feature set.
+Boosted pools bring the best of both worlds to Liquidity Providers and Traders.
+Traders get access to deep stablecoin liquidity with near-parity exchange rates while Liquidity Providers get their liquidity positions sent to external protocols, such as [Aave](https://aave.com/).

-These versions of Stable Pools don't directly hold the stablecoins themselves, but rather hold the pool tokens of nested Linear Pools, which, for the Aave example, maintain proper balances of _TOKEN_ and _aTOKEN_.
+These versions of Stable Pools don't directly hold the stablecoins themselves, but rather hold the pool tokens (BPTs) of nested Linear Pools, which, for the Aave example, maintain proper balances of _TOKEN_ and _aTOKEN_.

 ## Advantages